We have a big responsibility when you use our services!

 Community Platform Activity

-The contents of registered user profiles vary.
+The contents of registered user profile vary.
 Regardless of what level of privilege a user gains as a result of their profile's Scope of View, all user profile information is treated as personal information.

 Sensitive information such as the names, addresses, email address and telephone number of users, not explicitly provided in an e-Petition, or a Smile, Poke, or SoCo to a politician, are treated as personal information.